SUREbyts -> Using SUREbyts in Class

 SUREbyts Usage Scenario 4: Subject Taster

 In this case, the SUREbyt is used as a taster to help students learn more about a particular discipline, for example when they are choosing a stream following general entry or even when they are in secondary school and choosing a third level programme.
-This should also be used at induction for first year students or returning second year students, as an ice breaker or to start a group discussion.
-The SUREbyt would help get students talking about the programme they have chosen and the possibilities for them as they progress – learning that science is not static but constantly evolving.
+This could also be used at induction for first year students or returning second year students, as an ice breaker or to start a group discussion.
+The SUREbyt would help get students talking about the programme they have chosen and the possibilities for them as they progress.
 This scenario could also apply at open days, school visits or public talks, where the objective is to inspire students and help them think of science as dynamic, how science is applied in their lives, and how science can address societal, environmental, and healthcare issues.

 SUREbyts Usage Scenario 5: Assessment